 - The Moon is tidally locked to the Earth.
 This means that the same side of the moon is facing the Earth at all times.
-Images have been captured from space that show the opposite side to look very similar to what we can see.
+Images have been captured from space that shows the opposite side to look very similar to what we can see.

 - The Moon has seas!
-Not real oceans like we have on Earth but smooth large pits of lava.
+Not real oceans like we have on Earth but large smooth pits of lava.
 These appear on the moon as areas darker than the rest of the surface.
-Each sea has a latin name.
+Each sea has a Latin name.

 - The Moon goes through phases.
 These happen when the moon is lit differently by the Sun.
 The Moon appears to Earth as a small crescent, as it rotates around the Earth this expands to a full moon and back to a small crescent.
 This happens once every 29 days and is called a lunar month.

-- The Moon causes the rise and fall of the oceans tides on Earth.
+- The Moon causes the rise and fall of the ocean’s tides on Earth.
 This is because the Moon has a gravitational force which causes the oceans to bulge outwards on both sides of the planet.
 This is the Moon pulling the water towards itself.
 Due to the different rotations of the Earth and the Moon, the area of the planet affected changes throughout the day.
 This means any given area of Earth will experience a high tide (caused by this bulge) every 12 hours and 25 minutes.